Competitive Sequential Screening: Model

 \begin{defn}[Consumer best response] A consumer strategy $(p, q)$ is a \emph{best response} to a subscription-schedule pair $(s_A, s_B)$ if the following hold. \begin{enumerate} \item For each $(\g, \th) \in \G \times \Th$,

 \item For each $\g \in \G$,

 \end{enumerate} \end{defn}

-The definition proceeds backward in time.
+The conditions proceed backward in time.
 Condition~\ref{it:BR_EP} requires that the consumer purchase products optimally in the second period, given the contracts selected in the first period.
 The subscription fees $s_A( p_A(\g))$ and $s_B( p_B(\g))$ do not appear in the objective because these payments are sunk by the second period.
 Since the consumer has unit demand, purchasing both products is never strictly optimal.
 Condition~\ref{it:BR_EI} requires that the consumer select contracts optimally in the first period, anticipating that he will subsequently purchase products optimally in the second period.
-The expression $\max\{ 0, v_A( \th) - p_A', v_B( \th) - p_B' \}$ is the consumer's second-period utility from purchasing the products optimally, given that the product prices are $p_A'$ and $p_B'$ and the consumer's position is $\th$.
+The expression $\max\{ 0, v_A( \th) - p_A', v_B( \th) - p_B' \}$ is the consumer's second-period utility from purchasing the products optimally, given that the product prices are $p_A'$ and $p_B'$ and that his position is $\th$.

 Now we define our solution concept.
 To \emph{explicitly} impose sequential rationality on the consumer, we would need to specify the consumer's response to each pair of subscription schedules.
 In order to simplify the equilibrium object, we specify the consumer's response only to the on-path subscription-schedule pair, and we impose sequential rationality at off-path schedules \emph{implicitly} via condition \ref{it:firm} below.
-We write $\E_{\g, \th}$ to denote an expectation over the random vector $(\g, \th)$.
+We write $\E_{\g, \th}$ to denote expectations over the random vector $(\g, \th)$.

 \begin{defn}[Equilibrium] A strategy profile $(s_A^\ast, s_B^\ast, p^\ast,q^\ast)$ is an \emph{equilibrium} if the following hold. \begin{enumerate} \item The consumer's strategy $(p^\ast,q^\ast)$ is a best response to the schedule pair $(s_A^\ast, s_B^\ast)$. \item For each firm $i \in \{A, B\}$ and each alternative subscription schedule $s_i' \neq s_i^\ast$, there exists a consumer best response $(p', q')$ to $(s_i', s_{-i}^\ast)$ such that